-- Coptic Christmas services are held on 7th January and a number of festivities are held during the first week.
+- Coptic Christmas services are held on the 7th of January and a number of festivities are held during the first week.

 - The Cairo International book fair held in January or February is a huge affair with 3,000 participants, discussions, seminars, etc.

-- The Cairo International fashion show is a mega event drawing designers from all over the world.
+- The Cairo International fashion show is a mega event drawing designer from all over the world.

 - The Flora Egypt fair held from 11th to 14th January is a huge exhibition of fresh cut flowers.

 - The Al Nitaq festival in February showcases Egyptian heritage and culture through music, poetry, and visual and performing arts.